davidson16807/tectonics.cpp/spike/models/genes/designing-an-evolutionary-model.md

 I've ordered these lines of inquiry based on what I think will give better results.
 Obviously, if our model perfectly reproduced genetic code and its expression, it would be able to express any body plan that we see in the real world with perfect fidelity.
 However, this approach is limited by our lack of knowledge, not to mention performance and memory considerations.
 Nevertheless, it's probably best to start with the most promising approach first and see how far it takes us.

-There are several concepts within genetics that I think are important to the problem, however some of these concepts cannot be understood without introducing other concepts within biology, so this discussion will occassionally jump in and out of genetics.
-The very first concept is something called **segmentation**, from evolutionary biology, and **reaction/diffusion patterns**, from developmental biology.
+There are several concepts within genetics that I think are important to the problem, however some of these concepts cannot be understood without introducing other concepts within biology, so even though the genetics discussion is our goal we will start with other branches of biology.
+The very first concept we will discuss is something called **segmentation**, from evolutionary biology, and **reaction/diffusion patterns**, from developmental biology.

 ### Segmentation
 Most animals we're familiar with are [segmented](https://en.wikipedia.org/wiki/Segmentation_(biology\)).
 This concept is best demonstrated in an earth worm or a millipede: there are compartmentalized regions of the body that repeat again and again with minor variations to express for distinctions like whether to grow legs vs. antenna.
 For some animals, this is less obvious, but we still see the pattern.
 In vertebrates we see this sort of repetition internally, in the vertebral column and rib cage.
 In insects and spiders this is harder to see since they are degenerate cases in the mathematical sense: insects have only 3 major body segments, spiders have only 2.
 There are of course many minor body segments in insects and spiders, but they are fused together.
 For instance, insect heads are typically composed of several fused segments that each individually express for different appendages like mandibles vs. antenna.
 We see a similar thing going on in the heads of vertebrates, as well.
 Somewhat recursively, the appendages of segments may themselves be segmented.
 For instance, the tibia and fibula would be considered segments of appendages in vertebrates.